 We're required to deliver 13,150 new homes by 2028, twice the amount of other Greater Nottinghamshire district councils.
 We are working to meet these targets in a sustainable way, creating new communities, not just building houses.
-We have already facilitated the delivery of almost 3,000 new homes in the Borough.
+As of April 2019, we have already facilitated the delivery of 3,400 new homes in the Borough.